Abdelwahab-M-Khidr/Abdelwahab-M-Khidr.github.io/index.md

 ## Certifications
 - **FDTC (Fundamentals of Digital Transformation):** Microsoft Office programs, networking, and mobile applications.
 - **Digital Services certification:** Facilitating the digital life of students and researchers.
+- **Certificate of Distinguished Quality from the Faculty of Arts, Kafrelsheikh University**
 - **Certificate from Egypt's Minister of Defense, General Mohamed Zaki:** Commander-in-Chief of the Armed Forces and Minister of Defense and Military Production.

 ---